ImagingLab/Colorizing-with-GANs/README.md

 </p>

 ### Generative Adversarial Network
-Since colorization is a class of image translation problems, the architectures of the generator and discriminator both follow a multilayer perceptron model.
+Both generator and discriminator use CNNs.
 The generator is trained to minimize the probability that the discriminator makes a correct prediction in generated data, while discriminator is trained to maximize the probability of assigning the correct label.
-This is presented as a single minimax game problem with the value function V (G, D):
+This is presented as a single minimax game problem:
 <p align='center'>
   <img src='img/gan.png' />
 </p>
-In our model, we have decided to use an alternate cost function for the generator.
-In the above equation, the cost function is defined by minimizing the probability of the discriminator being correct.
-However, this approach presents two issues: 1) If the discriminator performs well during training stages, the generator will have a near-zero gradient during back-propagation.
-This will tremendously slow down convergence rate because the generator will continue to produce similar results during training.
-2) The original cost function is a strictly decreasing function that is unbounded below.
-This will cause the cost function to diverge to negative infinity during the minimization procedure.
-To address the above issues, we have redefined the generator's cost function by maximizing the probability of the discriminator being mistaken, as opposed to minimizing the probability of the discriminator being correct.
+In our model, we have redefined the generator's cost function by maximizing the probability of the discriminator being mistaken, as opposed to minimizing the probability of the discriminator being correct.
 In addition, the cost function was further modified by adding an L1 based regularizer.
 This will theoretically preserve the structure of the original images and prevent the generator from assigning arbitrary colors to pixels just to fool the discriminator:
 <p align='center'>
   <img src='img/gan_new.png' />
 </p>

 ### Conditional GAN
 In a traditional GAN, the input of the generator is randomly generated noise data z.
 However, this approach is not applicable to the automatic colorization problem due to the nature of its inputs.
 The generator must be modified to accept grayscale images as inputs rather than noise.
 This problem was addressed by using a variant of GAN called [conditional generative adversarial networks](https://arxiv.org/abs/1411.1784).
-Since no noise is introduced, the input of the generator is treated as zero noise with the grayscale input as a prior.
-In addition, the input of the discriminator was also be modified to accommodate for the conditional network.
-By introducing these modifications, our final cost functions are as follows:
+Since no noise is introduced, the input of the generator is treated as zero noise with the grayscale input as a prior:
 <p align='center'>
   <img src='img/con_gan.png' />
 </p>